Trauma means different things to different people.

 When we question the purpose of these defense mechanisms and begin to break down their functions, we see a commonality- protection against pain and the human experience.

-My practice specializes in trauma.
+My practice specializes in trauma therapy.
 Without knowing it at the time, my personal experience with childhood trauma set the foundation for my work.

 As I sat with client’s and listened to their stories and learned about the manifestations of trauma’s effects, I came to the realization that trauma is a normal human experience.
-When given the space and therapeutic strategies to explore that trauma, we are able to step into our true power.
+When given the space and therapeutic strategies to explore that trauma, we are able to step into our true power by changing the narrative around the experience and clearing the activated sensory memory that we experience in the body.

 I earned my bachelor’s degree from California State University, Long Beach and received my master’s degree from the University of San Francisco.
-I am currently working toward my Doctorate of Psychology at California Southern University.
+I started working toward my Doctorate of Psychology at California Southern University and left the program when I realized the limitations placed on people’s healing by the field.

-My office is located in Santa Clarita, California, a city of approximately 300,000 in north Los Angeles County.
-Due to the current pandemic, I have transitioned to remote sessions and am now able to see clients from across the state.
-It has been an amazing experience to reach more people through technology and provide the support during this time.
+My office started in Santa Clarita, California, a city of approximately 300,000 in north Los Angeles County.
+During the pandemic I transitioned to remote sessions and am now able to see clients from across the state.
+Energy and the true intention of this work knows no time or limits.
+It has been such a powerful experience to reach more people through technology and provide the support during this time.

-Let’s keep the lines of communication open and have those honest conversations about mental health.
+Let’s keep the lines of communication open and have those honest conversations about trauma and healing.
 I am excited to be on this journey together, and I look forward to providing you with resources and hope.

-Together, we have the power to create happiness and serenity in our lives.
+You have the power to create happiness and serenity in your life.